njbultman/charlesschwabapi/README.md

 ```

 ### Basic Usage
-Now that authentication is situated, we can use the object with token information (`tokens` above) to pass to other functions to gather data.
+Now that authentication is situated, the object with token information (`tokens` above) can be used for other functions to gather data.
 For example, to get account information, one can call the `get_account_numbers` function and pass in the token information object (`tokens`) to return a nice data frame containing information related to the authenticated user's accounts.
 ```R
 # Get account number information
 account_numbers <- get_account_numbers(tokens)